-- A. This specification describes a three-phase, continuous duty, on-line solid-state Uninterruptible Power Supply(UPS) Multi-Module System(MMS), hereafter referred to as the UPS MMS and a Parallel Cabinet that parallel connects individual UPS Module power circuits to offer system capacity or redundancy to support the critical load. - B. The UPS shall operate utilizing the existing power distribution system to provide a high quality, reserve source of power to electronic equipment loads.
+- A. This specification describes a three-phase, continuous duty, online, solid-state Uninterruptible Power Supply (UPS) Multi-Module System (MMS), or UPSMMS.
+Additionally, this specification provides design guidance for the construction of the UPSMMS paralleling cabinets. - B. The UPS shall operate utilizing the existing power distribution system to provide a high quality, reserve source of power to electronic equipment loads.
 The system shall consist of a rectifier, system battery, solid-state inverter, automatic static bypass transfer circuit and integral maintenance bypass circuit. - C. The manufacturer shall design and furnish all materials and equipment to be fully compatible with electrical, environmental, and space conditions at the site.
 It shall include all equipment to properly interface the AC power source to the intended load and be designed for unattended operation.
-The parallel cabinet shall be manufactured with a modular design to allow for ease of system expansion with the addition of like rated UPS Modules.
+The parallel cabinet shall be manufactured with a modular design to allow for ease of system expansion with the addition of like-rated UPS Modules.